 MITIGATION MEASURE Implementation Timing Responsible Agency or Party California Department of Fish and Wildlife (CDFW).
-Sensitive habitats, work below the break in bank of stream corridors, riparian habitat, Fully-Protected species, Species of Special Concern California Coastal Commission (CCC).
-Environmentally sensitive habitat areas (ESHA) California State Parks.
+Sensitive habitats, work below the break in bank of stream corridors, riparian habitat, Fully-Protected species, Species of Special Concern California Coastal Commission (CCC) Environmentally sensitive habitat areas (ESHA) Cambrida Coasta Commission (CCC).
+Environmentally sensitive mashacareas (Estra) California State Parks.
 Sensitive resources and habitats on State Park property The draft MMP shall be submitted to USFWS, CDFW, CCC, and California State Parks for review prior to formal adoption.
 Monitoring reports will be provided to these agencies.
-Mon toring reports will be provided to these agencies.
 MM BIO-8(d).
-Implement Best Management Practices (BMP) during Construction The construction activities.
-Min imize removal or disturbance of existing vegetation outside of the footprint of project construction activities [refer to Mitigation Measures BIO-8(a) and BIO-9(a)].
-Limit site access and parking, equipment storage and stationary construction activities to the designated staging a reasto the maximum extent feasible.
+Implement Best Management Practices (BMP) during Construction Pri or to and during CFL and RTC The construction specifications shall include the following BMPs to protect water quality and biological resources during project construction activities. construction • Minimize removal or disturbance of existing vegetation outside of the footprint of project construction activities [refer to Mitigation Measures BIO-8(a) and BIO-9(a)]. • Limit site access and parking, equipment storage and stationary construction activities to the designated staging areas to the maximum extent feasible.
 Prior to staging equipment on-site, clean all equipment caked with mud, soils, or debris from off-site sources or previous project sites to avoid introducing or spreading invasive exotic plant species.
 When feasible, remove invasive exotic plants from the Project area.
 All equipment used on the premises should be cleaned prior to leaving the site for other projects.
-Position all stationary equipment for such as motors, pumps, generators, and/or compressors over drip pans.
-At the end of each day, move vehides and equipment a lso over drip pans or absorbent material.
+Position all stationary equipment such as motors, pumps, generators, and/or compressors over drip pans.
+At the end of each day, move vehides and equipment as far away as possible from any water body adjacent to the Project site in a level staging area.
+Position parked equipment also over drip pans or absorbent material.
 Check under all equipment for wildlife before use.
 If any listed or special-status wildlife is observed under equipment or in the work area, do not disturb or handle it.
-Cease Project activities and contact the biological monitor or resource agencies for further guidance, if the animal continues to be encountered in the Project area.
-If security fending is installed around the construction site, allow for passage of wildlife to maintain a link between inland and coastal habitats induding stream corridors during construction activities.
+Ce ase Project activities and contact the biological monitor or resource agencies for further guidance, if the animal continues to be encountered in the Project area. • If security fencing is installed around the construction site, allow for passage of wildlife to maintain a link between inland and coastal habitats including stream corridors during construction activities.
 Prohibit the use of plastic mesh safety fencing to prevent wildlife entrapment.
 Avoid working at night or during rain events when special-status amphibians and mammals are generally more active.
 Consult weather forecasts from the National Weather Service at least 72 hours prior to performing work.
-Properly contain and remove all food trash that may a Prior to and during construction CFL and RTC
+Properly contain and remove all food trash that may attract predators into the work area and construction debris and trash from the work site on a regular basis. • Refuel and perform all vehicle and/or equipment maintenance off-site at a facility approved for such activities. ■ To the greatest extent feasible, stabilize all exposed or disturbed areas in the Project area.
+Install erosion control measures as necessary such as silt fences, jute matting, weed-free straw bales, plywood, straw wattles, and water check bars, and broad casting weed-free straw where ver silt-laden water has the potential to leave the work site and enter the nearby streams.
+Prohibit the use of monofilament erosion control matting to prevent wildlife entanglement.
+Modify, repair, and/or replace erosion control measures as needed.